jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 I'm a developer with technical background, who wants to start blogging and I don't want something that hides the technical details behind some UIs that do things that I'm familiar with, I'm a sailor, so why should I be a passenger and pay with my time to learn another way to do things that I already know?

-In [the first part](http://hitchhiker.ma/entries/2015/02/23/how-i-built-this-thing-part-1/) of this series I talked about the inspiration and how I created the design of this blog, in the second part we will see how to use [Sculpin](https://sculpin.io/) to create a fully functional blog and finally in the fourth part we will tackle automatizing all the process with [Gulp](http://gulpjs.com/) from managing the assets to pushing to github pages.
+In [the first part](http://hitchhiker.ma/entries/2015/02/23/how-i-built-this-thing-part-1/) of this series I talked about the inspiration and how I created the design of this blog, in the second part we will see how to use [Sculpin](https://sculpin.io/) to create a fully functional blog and finally in the third part we will tackle automatizing all the process with [Gulp](http://gulpjs.com/) from managing the assets to pushing to the content to github pages.

 Note: I didn't wanted to tackle the process of building my own blog since it contains unnecessary information for a starter, but don't worry what I'm describing in this series is a simplified version of my blog nevertheless the code of my Blog is [available in github](https://github.com/kronik3r/hitchhiker).